luciano-rolim/libft/README.md

 - To run this custom test, just compile all .c files at once (including lib_test.c) and run ./a.out

 - Pro-tip: since this project has a lot of .c files, compile using *.c wildcard.
-For example: 'gcc -Wall -Wextra -Werror *.c' will compile all .c files at once.
+For example: `gcc -Wall -Wextra -Werror *.c` will compile all .c files at once.